 Refrigerant Charge Adjustment

-Liquid Line Set Diameter Oz. per 5 ft. adjust from 20 ft. line set
+Liquid Line Set Diameter Oz. per 5 ft. adjust from 15 ft. line set

 5/16 in.
 2 oz. per 5 ft.

 3/8 in.
 3 oz. per 5 ft.

-If line length is greater than 20 ft., add this amount.
-If line length is less than 20 ft., remove this amount.
+If line length is greater than 15 ft., add this amount.
+If line length is less than 15 ft., remove this amount.

 The compressor is charged with sufficient polyol ester oil for line set lengths up to 50'.
 If line set lengths longer than 50' will be required, add 1 oz. of oil for every additional 10' of line set.
 Do not add any more than 7 oz. of oil.
-Copeland has approved Mobil EALTM Arctic 22CC and ICI EMKARATETM RL32CF for use with these compressors when oil must be added in the field.
+Copeland has approved Mobil EAL[TM] Arctic 22CC and ICI EMKARATE[TM] RL32CF for use with these compressors when oil must be added in the field.

+If the system is void of refrigerant, the unit must be returned to the warehouse for exchange.
+Do not install a unit which has been delivered void of refrigerant.
 The following procedure is intended as a general guide and is for use on expansion valve systems only.
-For best results, indoor temperature should be 70° - 80°F. Be sure to monitor system pressures while charging.
+For best results, indoor temperature should be $70^{\circ} - 80^{\circ}$ F. Be sure to monitor system pressures while charging.

-- Record outdoor ambient temperature using a digital thermometer. - 2.
+- 1. Record outdoor ambient temperature using a digital thermometer. - 2.
 Attach high pressure gauge set and operate unit for several minutes to allow system pressures to stabilize. - 3.
-Compare stabilized pressures with those provided in Table 4.
+Compare stabilized pressures with those provided below in Table 5.
 Minor variations in these pressures may be expected due to differences in installations.
 Significant differences could mean that the system is not properly charged or that a problem exists with some other component in the system.
 Pressures higher than those listed indicate that the system is overcharged.
 Pressures lower than those listed indicate that the system is undercharged.
-A temperature/pressure chart for R410A refrigerant is provided in Table 5.

-Verify adjusted charge using the approach method.
+A temperature/pressure chart for R410A refrigerant is provided in Table 7 on page 12.
+Verify adjusted charge using the approach method. - 4.
+Outdoor temperature should be 60°F or above.
+For best results, use the same digital thermometer used to check outdoor ambient temperature to check liquid line temperature.
+Verify the unit charge using the approach method.
+The difference between